UNICEF and the fight to end child poverty

 If not addressed, poverty can persist from one generation to the next, creating a damaging cycle.

 UN Sustainable Development Goal 1 — eradicating poverty — asserts that without global action, child poverty is likely to entrench social inequality and cut off the most vulnerable girls and boys from the services they need to survive and thrive.
-SDG 1 calls on the international community to act to cut multi-dimensional child poverty in half by 2030.
+SDG 1 calls on the international community to act to cut multi-dimensional child poverty in half by 2030, and and to eradicate extreme poverty — defined as living on less than $2.15 a day — for all people, everywhere.

 UNICEF is working to advance progress toward that goal in three important ways: